Abdallah-Bourkeba/story-app/README.md

 # Story App

-A web application that allows users to create, read, update, and delete stories.
-Built with Node.js, Express.js, MongoDB, and EJS render engine.
+This web application enables users to create, read, update, and delete stories, offering a streamlined content management experience.
+Built with Node.js, Express.js, MongoDB, and EJS, it also integrates Google authentication for a secure and seamless login process.

 ## Features